Dhananjay-97/GenAI/README.md

-# 🚀 Machine Learning Certification Course for Beginners 🤖
+# 🚀 Generative AI Course for Beginners 🤖

 Welcome to **Machine Learning Certification Course for Beginners**!
 Let's dive into what this course offers: